I put together a list of all the things learned thus far about discernment and genuine healthy vs connections.

-- Things to look out for are: person’s character, their integrity, emotional reactions.
-Defensiveness, ability to communicate and express feelings and thoughts in an open and honest manner.
-Ability to listen to various perspectives and go into a place of understanding instead of defensiveness.
-Ability to take responsibility.
+- Things to look out for are: person’s character, integrity, level of defensiveness, ability to communicate and express feelings and thoughts in an open and honest manner.
+Ability to listen to various perspectives and go into a place of understanding.
+Ability to take responsibility for their actions and lives.
 Level of self-awareness.
-Level of taking responsibility for their lives.

 - Additional things to pay attention to is balance in the friendship.
 See where there are imbalances in giving and receiving.
-Don’t ever expect more from people than what they show you they are capable of giving.
+Don’t ever expect more from people than what they have shown you they are capable of giving.
 Accepting people where they are means accepting their limitations.
-However, it does not mean give more, it means give consciously and without expectations and fairly.
-It isn’t just about the persons’ limitations, it is also accepting the limits of that friendship and how much it is going to support you back, If it’s not as supportive as what you offer, then it’s not as close of a friendship and you wanted or expected it to be and your job is to accept that and adjust accordingly.

 - Always pay attention to person’s boundaries.
-Whether they respect boundaries.
-Whether they have to many boundaries, which indicates defensiveness and being emotionally closed off.
+Whether they respect their own boundaries and that of others.
+However, having too many boundaries indicates defensiveness and being emotionally closed off.

 - Assess person’s ability to connect, genuinely and consciously.

-- I also learned the hard way through many experiences, that you pay attention to how the person treats other people.
-How they respond to difficult situations with others, because even though it currently may not have anything to do with you, trust and believe that when conflict comes, you aren’t going to be any different.
+- Through many experiences I have learned to pay attention to how person treats others.
+Because even though it currently may not have anything to do with you, trust and believe that when conflict comes, you aren’t going to be any different.

 - And my Biggest Determining Factor is: Walking on Egg Shells.
-I don’t want anyone walking on eggshells with me.
-That isn’t a friendship.
-Given a few eggshells are okay, it’s being human.
-A mind field of eggshells, indicates a person who does not self-reflect, take responsibility for their lives and or emotions, and will gas light, project and deflect.
-If a specific person (meaning it’s not a general response you have to all people, which would indicate areas of healing needed for you) triggers a feeling of not being safe expressing thoughts or feelings or being direct and honest about things because person will get defensive or upset, then it’s not a friendship.
+A few eggshells are okay, it’s being human.
+A mine field of eggshells indicates a person who does not self-reflect, take responsibility for their lives and or emotions, and will gas light, project and deflect.
+If a specific person (meaning it’s not a general response you have to all people, which would indicate areas of healing needed for you) triggers a feeling of not being safe expressing thoughts or feelings or being direct and honest about things because it causes them to get defensive and or upset, then it’s not a friendship.